Bivalvia: Comparison with brachiopods

 Brachiopods are shelled marine organisms that superficially resemble bivalves in that they are of similar size and have a hinged shell in two parts.
 However, brachiopods evolved from a very different ancestral line, and the resemblance to bivalves only arose because they occupy similar ecological niches.
 The differences between the two groups are due to their separate ancestral origins.
 Different initial structures have been adapted to solve the same problems, a case of convergent evolution.
 In modern times, brachiopods are not as common as bivalves.

 Both groups have a shell consisting of two valves, but the organization of the shell is quite different in the two groups.
 In brachiopods, the two valves are positioned on the dorsal and ventral surfaces of the body, while in bivalves, the valves are on the left and right sides of the body, and are, in most cases, mirror images of one other.
-Brachiopods have a lophophore, a coiled, rigid cartilaginous internal apparatus adapted for filter feeding, a feature shared with two other major groups of marine invertebrates, the bryozoans and the phoronids.
+Brachiopods have a lophophore, a coiled, rigid cartilaginous internal apparatus adapted for filter feeding, a feature shared with two other groups of marine invertebrates, the bryozoans and the phoronids.
 Some brachiopod shells are made of calcium phosphate but most are calcium carbonate in the form of the biomineral calcite, whereas bivalve shells are always composed entirely of calcium carbonate, often in the form of the biomineral aragonite.